 Under his leadership and with broad participation by all university stakeholders, Stevens undertook the development of a 10-year strategic plan entitled, The Future.
 Ours to Create., launched in 2012, which set a goal for Stevens to become “a premier, student-centric, technological research university.”
 Now in its sixth year of implementation, Stevens has met or exceeded nearly all of its midpoint goals.
-Since 2011, undergraduate applications have increased 132% while undergraduate enrollment has increased 29% coincident with a 130-80 point increase in SAT scores (25th and 75th percentile) of enrolled freshmen.
-The retention and graduation rates have increased three and four points, respectively (to 95% and 83%), and the percentage of graduates who secure employment or enter graduate school within six months of graduation increased by four percentage points to 96%.
-Graduate applications have also increased 128% while graduate enrollment has grown 24%, including a transition from a majority of part-time graduate students to a majority of full-time students.
+Since 2011, undergraduate applications have increased 157% while undergraduate enrollment has increased 29% coincident with a 130-80 point increase in SAT scores (25th and 75th percentile) of enrolled freshmen.
+The retention and graduation rates have increased two and seven points, respectively (to 94% and 86%), and the percentage of graduates who secure employment or enter graduate school within six months of graduation increased by four percentage points to 96%.
+Graduate applications have also increased 147% while graduate enrollment has grown 24%, including a transition from a majority of part-time graduate students to a majority of full-time students.
 The full-time faculty complement has also grown by 22%.

 Since 2011, significant capital investments have resulted in the transformation of the campus IT enterprise from archaic to state-of-the-art, and the renovation, modernization, and expansion of a large percentage of Stevens’ academic and student spaces.
-Ninety-five percent of classrooms have been renovated including state-of-the-art technology upgrades; new academic spaces and learning laboratories such as the North Building, the ABS Engineering Center, the Hanlon Financial Systems Lab and the Hanlon Lab for Financial Analytics and Data Visualization have opened; the Babbio Garage Expansion will be completed in late 2017; the Schaefer Athletic Center lobby has been renovated; the Ruesterholz Admissions Center was completely remodeled; and the Gianforte Family Academic Center, a 90,000 s.f. state-of-the-art academic building, is scheduled to open in fall 2019.
+Ninety-five percent of classrooms have been renovated including state-of-the-art technology upgrades; new academic spaces and learning laboratories such as the North Building, the ABS Engineering Center, the Hanlon Financial Systems Lab and the Hanlon Lab for Financial Analytics and Data Visualization have opened; the Babbio Garage Expansion was completed; the Schaefer Athletic Center lobby has been renovated; the Ruesterholz Admissions Center was completely remodeled; and the Gianforte Family Academic Center, a 90,000 s.f. state-of-the-art academic building, is scheduled to open in fall 2019.
 Planning is also underway for a new University Center and Student Residence Hall.

 These achievements have earned recognition from external agencies and organizations.
+In March 2018, President Farvardin accepted the American Council on Education (ACE)/Fidelity Investments Award for Institutional Transformation in recognition of the innovative and dramatic changes that Stevens has made in a relatively brief period.
 In September 2017, President Farvardin was awarded the prestigious Carnegie Academic Leadership Award, and Stevens was highlighted in Forbes as “The Turnaround University” and “one of the most desirable STEM colleges in the nation.”
 U.S. News & World Report’s fall 2017 “Best Colleges” edition placed Stevens at #69 among national universities, an ascent of 19 places since 2011, making Stevens the second-fastest rising university among the top 100 in the nation.
 Also, Stevens’ ranking in the Payscale College ROI Report increased from #31 to #10 from 2011 to 2017.
 In November 2016, President Farvardin was named “Educator of the Year” by the Research & Development Council of New Jersey, and in October 2013, he was named “CEO of the Year” for non-profit organizations by the New Jersey Technology Council (NJTC), the state’s premier trade association for technology companies.
 In 2015, the NJTC also honored Stevens with its “Knowledge is Power” award.

 Regular engagement with students is an integral and rewarding element of President Farvardin’s tenure.
 He teaches a freshman seminar course on Technology and Leadership; hosts monthly “Pancakes with the President” breakfasts with groups of students; and meets periodically with members of student organizations.